Opening Range Breakout Strategy- 5 minute ORB Trading System (Day trading, Backtest)

 As the name indicates an opening range breakout happens when the price breaks away from what is defined as the opening range.

+The open range can vary and there is no open range indicator.
 There is, of course, no definite answer to what is an opening range.
 You can define the opening range yourself, also depending on which time frame in trading you use.
-But obviously, in most cases we are talking about a very short time frame.
+But obviously, in most cases, we are talking about a very short time frame.
 In this article, we test some day trading strategies and some strategies by using a bit longer time frame (daily bars).

 An example of an opening range breakout

-The opening range can for example be from the open of the daily session until the close of the first five-minute bar.
+The opening range can for example be from the open of the daily session until the close of the first five-minute bar (obviously opening range breakout is intraday bars).
 Then you use the high and low within that 5-minute bar to determine where you should go long or short.
 It’s the max and low within that time frame that trigger the entries.

 Let’s say you trade the S&P 500 futures contract.
 This means you record the high and low during the first five minutes, and you might go long if the price breaks above the high (thus the name breakout strategy).
 You can also add some filters as to the time frame of your trades, for example, take only trades between 0835 and 0900 local Chicago time.